Special Tactics Airmen conduct airborne operations at JBER

-A U.S. Air Force Special Tactics Airman from the 353rd Special Operations Group prepares to land on Malemute Drop Zone while conducting airborne training at Joint Base Elmendorf-Richardson, Alaska, April 7, 2021.
-The Air Force Special Tactics Airmen are required to regularly train in climates ranging from subtropical to arctic to ensure they are prepared to respond to any contingency.
+U.S. Air Force Special Tactics Airmen from the 353rd Special Operations Group descend over Malemute Drop Zone while conducting airborne training at Joint Base Elmendorf-Richardson, Alaska, April 7, 2021.
+The Air Force Special Tactics Airmen conducted multiple high-altitude low opening parachute jumps from an altitude of 10,000 feet.
 (U.S. Air Force photo by Alejandro Peña)

 |Date Taken: